Chapter 10: Guidelines for the Provision of Paediatric Anaesthesia Services 2020

 5.8

-A World Health Organization checklist should be completed before and during all procedures and investigations under anaesthesia and sedation, if provided by the anaesthetic department.
-Appropriate checklists should include issues particularly pertinent to the paediatric age group, such as flushing of IV cannulae prior to discharge to the recovery/post-anaesthesia care unit.63
+A WHO checklist should be completed before and during all procedures and investigations under anaesthesia and sedation, if provided by the anaesthetic department.
+A pre-procedure team safety brief should be undertaken as per the national safety standards for invasive procedures.67

 5.9

-Hospitals should review their local standards to ensure that they are harmonised with the relevant national safety standards, e.g. National Safety Standards for Invasive Procedures in England64 or the Scottish Patient Safety Programme in Scotland.65 Organisational leaders are ultimately responsible for implementing local safety standards as necessary.
+Hospitals should review their local standards to ensure that they are harmonised with the relevant national safety standards (e.g. National Safety Standards for Invasive Procedures in England and Wales, the Scottish Patient Safety Programme in Scotland and Safety and quality standards in Northern Ireland).68,69,70 Organisational leaders are ultimately responsible for implementing local safety standards as necessary.

 5.10